spacetelescope/jdaviz/docs/imviz/displayimages.rst

 If your data of interest also has a GWCS with a bounding box, only the mouseover data where it overlaps with the reference data's bounding box is completely reliable.
+Unreliable coordinates transformation here will also gray out in a similar fashion as above.

 To avoid inaccurate transforms, consider one of the following workflows: